 Amy McCarthy, recipient Katelyn’s mother said, “Getting this prosthetic arm will allow Katelyn to be more independent.
 We are so grateful to be part of this project.”

-Kevin Hanna, Director of External Affairs for AT&T. “AT&T is proud to have been able to collaborate with WNY STEM.
+Kevin Hanna, Director of External Affairs for AT&T, said, “AT&T is proud to have been able to collaborate with WNY STEM.
 As the world’s economy continues to transform at a robust pace — requiring a workforce with a focus on technological education and literacy — STEM and STEAM programs like this one that provide immersive learning environment are vital to ensure that students are equipped with the skills so they are able to compete in today’s innovation economy.”